waylaidwanderer/node-chatgpt-api/README.md

 <details open>
 <summary><strong>2023-02-10</strong></summary>

-I've found a new working model for `text-chat-davinci-002`, `text-chat-davinci-002-sh-alpha-aoruigiofdj83`.
+~~I've found a new working model for `text-chat-davinci-002`, `text-chat-davinci-002-sh-alpha-aoruigiofdj83`.
 This is the raw model that the ChatGPT Plus "Turbo" version uses.
 Responses are blazing fast.
-I've updated the library to use this model.
+I've updated the library to use this model.~~

+Bad timing; `text-chat-davinci-002-sh-alpha-aoruigiofdj83` was removed shortly after, possibly due to a new model somewhere out there?
 </details>
 <details>
 <summary><strong>2023-02-09</strong></summary>